 Animal Free Research UK will not support the use of any animal-derived biomaterials (such as foetal calf serum (FCS), animal-derived antibodies, collagen, trypsin etc.) during a project for any reason.
 We have published a website where you can search for FCS-free media for many cell types – www.fcs-free.org.

 We have moved to an online application process

-From this year, we are now only accepting applications via our online application portal.
-This requires you to register for an account, but this will allow you to return to your application at any stage and add/edit/modify information before submitting the form online.
+We only accept applications through our online application portal.
+You will need to register for an account, which will allow you to return and edit your application at any stage before submission.
 There is no need to send us a hard (printed) copy of the application or other associated documentation.

 To help you prepare your application, you will need at least the following information